-\begin{definition} We give a total order on cells in $D$ row by row, top to bottom, and left to right within each row.
-We denote such total order with $N_D: D \rightarrow [|D|]$; see the right of Figure~\ref{Fig: filled diagram} for an example.
-For a filled diagram $(D,f)$, we define functions
+\begin{definition} We define a total order on the cells in \( D \) row by row, from top to bottom and left to right within each row.
+We denote this total order by \( N_D: D \rightarrow [|D|] \); see the right of Figure~\ref{Fig: filled diagram} for an example.